-At Del Dotto, the winemakers think the barrel is important, and their tour centers on that.
-They offer similar experiences in two Napa Valley locations.
+At Del Dotto, the winemakers think the barrel is important, and its tour centers around that.
+It offers similar experiences in its three Napa Valley locations.

 On a Del Dotto tour, you won't taste fully aged wine poured from a bottle.
 Instead, you'll sample directly from the barrels.
 You may stop to inhale the surprising aroma of an empty barrel, too.
 Your tour guide will use a wine "thief" to draw samples from wine barrels for you to taste.

 Depending on your tour guide, your tour may vary.
 You might explore the same fermented grape juice aged in different types of oak, discovering flavor differences contributed by the wood.
 Or you could taste different base wines (same grape, different year) aged in the same kind of wood, revealing the grapes' contribution.